thomaszbz/native-dockerfiles-typo3/README.md

 The simple approach of this project might or might not be usable for everybody.
-If you want to use a more sophisticated approach you might want to have a look at Markus Blaschke's [TYPO3-docker-boilerplate](https://github.com/webdevops/TYPO3-docker-boilerplate) which provides tons of additional features and runs on Windows and OSX.
+If you want to use a more sophisticated approach you might want to have a look at Markus Blaschke's [TYPO3-docker-boilerplate](https://github.com/webdevops/TYPO3-docker-boilerplate) which provides tons of additional features and runs with multiple operation systems including GNU/Linux, Windows and OSX.

 ## Copyright, license and contribution